openscholcomms/cookiecutter-openjournal/README.md

 If you identify with this problem statement, this project is for you:

-> As someone who wants to create an open journal with minimal technical overhead, I would like to have a publishing patform that is free, easy to setup, and easy to use, so I can help reseaerchers publish their work as smoothly and quickly as possible.
+> As someone who wants to create an open journal with minimal
+> technical overhead, I would like to have a publishing platform that
+> is free, easy to setup, and easy to use, so I can help researchers
+> publish their work as smoothly and quickly as possible.

 This project provides template for you to create such a journal in no time.
 It uses GitHub to give you the key features you need, but hides